MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-02-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 The final agent was able to beat a professional Starcraft 2 player 10-1.

+#### OpenAI Five
+OpenAI Five was a deep learning agent produced by OpenAI which successfully beat the world champions at Dota 2.
+Dota 2 is widely considered to be one of the hardest co-operative and competitive multiplayer, partially observable games with a long term strategy horizon which humans play competitively.

+Dota 2 is also one of the world's most competitive e-sports games with a prize pool in 2019 of over $34 million dollars making it by far the largest prize pool for an e-sports competition.

+Dota 2 is a MOBA (multiplayer online battle arena) which is a type of real-time strategy game where players assume the role of one of five players and against 5 enemy players and each player assumes the role of one hero.

+The difficulty in the game comes from the fog-of-war present in the game, the complexity of managing resources against the other team, prioristing short-term against long-term strategies and many other tactical and strategic considerations.
+An additional complexity in the game is that each player plays one of 121 heroes (as of 02/09/2021).

+OpenAI Five utilized a separate LSTM network to learn each possible hero in the game.
+It trained using a reinforcement learning technique known as Proximal Policy Optimization (PPO) which was invented by OpenAI and ran on a system containing 256 GPUs and 128,000 CPUs.
+The GPUs were used to infer the next action based on an in-game observation and the large number of CPUs was used to simulate multiple games simultaneously.
+The system trained for five months, accumulating 180 years of game experience each day, before facing professional players.
+Eventually the system was able to beat the world champions in 2019.

+### Observations on Approaches

 ## References
 - [Wikipedia: IBM Deep Blue](https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer))
 - [Wikipedia: Alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)